tru-ID/sim-card-auth-ios/Tutorial README.md

 }

 ```
 This initialises `subscriberService` with a concrete implementation `SubscriberCheckService` which you defined in the previous section. `SubscriberCheckService` knows how to execute the workflow and all `ViewController` needs to do is to call `check(phoneNumber: String, ..)` method and control the UI state.
 It is time to implement the `next(_ sender: Any)`.
-It will look as follows:
+It looks as follows:

 ```swift
 @IBAction func next(_ sender: Any) {